Optimization over Geodesics for Exact Principal Geodesic Analysis: Optimization over Geodesics

 \subsection{Numerical Considerations}

 The geodesic systems \eqref{eq:param-geo} and \eqref{sys:impl-geo} can in both the parametrized and implicit case be expressed in Hamiltonian forms.
 In \cite{dedieu_symplectic_2005}, the authors use this property along with symplectic numerical integrators to ensure the computed curves will be close to actual geodesics.
 This is possible since the Hamiltonian encodes the Riemannian metric.
-Derivatives of Hamiltonian systems can be expressed in Hamiltonian form, and, therefore, the systems of \thmref{J} and \thmref{J2} have Hamiltonian formulations.
-Using symplectic integrators, we can preserve the Hamiltonians, but the usefulness of this is limited since the Hamiltonians do not have directly interpretable forms in contrast to the case of geodesic systems.
+The usefulness of pursuing a similar approach of expressing the differential systems in Hamiltonian form and using symplectic integrators to preserve the Hamiltonians is limited since there is no direct interpretation of such Hamiltonians in contrast to the case for geodesic systems.

-Along the same lines, we would like to use the preservation of quadratic forms for symplectic integrators \cite{hairer_geometric_2002} to preserve quadratic properties of the differential of the exponential map, e.g. the Gauss Lemma \cite{manfredo_perdigao_do_carmo_riemannian_1992}.
-At this point, we have, however, not been able to establish this for the implicit case.
+Along the same lines, we would like to use the preservation of quadratic forms for symplectic integrators \cite{hairer_geometric_2002} to preserve quadratic properties of the differential of the exponential map, e.g. the Gauss Lemma \cite{do_carmo_riemannian_1992}.
+We are currently investigating numerical schemes that could possibly ensure such stability.